Fuji 27mm f/2.8 WR lens review

 I bought the Fuji 27mm lens almost two years ago with the goal to make my camera system smaller and easier to carry around.
 Of course, focal length and image quality were also a consideration for me.

-The lens is indeed small and I have used my old X-T1 camera a lot more often than before I bought this lens.
-It’s a much lighter system to pack and Carry around than I had before, which consisted of some adapted lenses and the Fuji 18-55mm zoom lens.
+The lens is indeed small and lightweight.
+I have used my old X-T1 camera a lot more than I did before I bought this lens because of this.
+It’s a much easier kit to pack and carry around than I had before, which consisted of some adapted lenses and the Fuji 18-55mm zoom lens.
 The pictures these lenses took were great but I hardly ever used the camera due to the size and camera bag required to carry the gear around.
 It had to be an occasion to take my camera somewhere.
-My XT1 and 27mm lens now fit in a reasonably small camera bag which is a big plus.
+Together, my XT1 and 27mm lens now fit in a reasonably small camera bag which is a big plus.

 The way I use the Fuji system is by taking in-camera jpegs.
 I only shoot RAW if there is some special reason to.
 I like to dial in the look I like in camera on the Fuji’s.
 I’ve usually been pretty happy with the black and white images I’ve got out of the camera but it took me a while to get happy with the color images.
 I went from using classic chrome, to hi neg pro, to Astia, and am now using the Provia film simulation for color most of the time.